 - (a) The revenue forecast is supported by management's expected projects, which is in line with past performance records, future market outlook and management's expectation of market developments.
-A reduction to the revenue forecast was applied for the worst case scenario; - (b) Discount rate of 14.7% (2020: 13.0%) was applied for both scenarios, benchmarked against comparable companies at the date of assessment; and - (c) No terminal growth rate was applied across both scenarios (2020: 2.0% was applied for base case and no terminal growth rate applied for the worst case).
+A reduction to the revenue forecast was applied for the worst case scenario; - (b) Discount rate of 14.7% was applied for both scenarios, benchmarked against comparable companies at the date of assessment; and - (c) No terminal growth rate was applied across both scenarios.

-Based on the assessment performed by management during the current financial year, the Group recognised an impairment loss of USD3,500,000 (equivalent to approximately RM14,511,000) on investment in EWPPC based on the recoverable amount.
+Based on the assessment performed by management in the previous financial year, the Group recognised an impairment loss of USD3,500,000 (equivalent to approximately RM14,511,000) on investment in EWPPC based on the recoverable amount.